-Think about who your mate really is and what excites him or her (both physically and emotionally).
-We can become consumed by what WE THINK he/she wants, as opposed to tuning in to what truly resonates with the other person.
-Remember that if it’s important to your partner, it doesn’t have to make sense to you.
+Think about who your mate really is and what excites them, both physically and emotionally.
+We can become consumed by what we think they want, as opposed to tuning in to what truly resonates with them.
+Remember that if it's important to your partner, it doesn't have to make sense to you.
 You just have to do it.

-At the end of a long day, we tend to mentally check out of our lives and consequently, our relationship.
-We rely on the standard question, “How was your day?”
-Generally, that boring question will yield a boring answer such as, “Fine, how was yours?”
-This does nothing to improve your connection and instead, can actually damage it because you're losing the opportunity to regularly connect in a small way.
+At the end of a long day, we tend to mentally check out of our lives and, consequently, our relationship.
+We rely on the standard question, "How was your day?"
+But because we hear that question so often, many of us will reflexively just respond with the bare minimum: "Fine.
+How was yours?"
+This does nothing to improve your connection and can actually damage it because you're losing the opportunity to regularly connect in a small way.

-Instead, try asking things like, “What made you smile today?” or “What was the most challenging part of your day?”
-You’ll be amazed at the answers you’ll get, with the added benefit of gaining greater insight into your significant other.
+If your initial "How was your day?" doesn't spark much conversation, try asking more creative follow-up questions: "What made you smile today?" or "What was the most challenging part of your day?"
+You'll be amazed at the answers you'll get, with the added benefit of gaining greater insight into your significant other.

-5. Create a weekly ritual to check in with one another.
+5. Create a weekly ritual to check in with each other.

 6. Keep it sexy.

-What might change in your relationship if both you and your partner committed to increasing the behaviors you each find sexy and limiting those that aren’t?
+What might change in your relationship if both you and your partner committed to increasing the behaviors you each find sexy and limiting those that aren't?
 Think about this in the broadest form.
-“Sexy” can certainly refer to bedroom preferences, but it also represents what excites us about our mate in our day-to-day lives.
-Do you find it sexy if he/she helps with the housework?
-Do you find it "unsexy" when he/she uses the restroom with the door wide open?
+"Sexy" can certainly refer to bedroom preferences, but it also represents what excites us about our mate in our day-to-day lives.
+Do you find it sexy if they help with the housework?
+Do you find it "unsexy" when they use the restroom with the door wide-open?
 Talk about what it specifically means to "keep it sexy" in your relationship.
-Be amazed, be humored, be inspired!
+Be amazed, be humored, and be inspired.